Architecture

 Architect

-The design chosen as the winner of the 1989 Tokyo International Forum International Public Design Competition was that of Rafael Viñoly, the U.S. architect.
+The winning design of the 1989 Tokyo International Forum International Public Design Competition was crafted by US architect Rafael Viñoly.

-His design met high acclaim because it was the most balanced for the required program, it had the most explicit functional organization, it deftly used the unique requirements of the location, and resulted in a very high level of completeness in regards to the various demands of the facility for provision of a multipurpose public space.
+His design met high acclaim because it had the best balance for the required program, had the clearest functional organization, deftly harnessed the unique requirements of the location, and had a high level of feasibility in response to the various demands of the facility to provide a multipurpose public space.

-Vinoly's Tokyo International Forum currently is ranked with two stars for the overall building and three stars for the Glass Building in the Michelin Green Guide Japan, and has garnered attention from people across the globe.
+The Tokyo International Forum designed by Viñoly currently is ranked with two stars for the overall building and three stars for the Glass Building in the Michelin Green Guide Japan and has garnered attention worldwide.

 Rafael Viñoly